JoGaTo/nyaa.si-batch-uploader/README.md

 </h2>

+<p><b> *As of this moment, when you're uploading a torrent(s) you'll get this error "request to https://nyaa.si/api/upload failed, reason: certificate has expired", thus preventing you to upload.
+I am currently finding someone capable of fixing this error...dunno how long that'll take </b></p>

 <p>
 	<span style="font-size: 14px;">This software was <em>NOT</em> made by me but by a guy in sadpanda in 2017 named <em>health901</em>, whom I have not heard back from him, so majority of the credits goes to him.</span>
 </p>